There’s nothing more magical than a photo shoot in the snow, so why not embrace the winter wonderland when planning your engagement photos?

 “Nothing reflects the light better than a pristine blanket of snow,” says Ashley Sawtelle, owner of Ashley Sawtelle, who emphasizes the importance of a warm winter wardrobe.
-“Don’t forget to dress the part, snuggle in and move around to stay warm,” Sawtelle advises.
+“Don’t forget to dress the part, snuggle in, and move around to stay warm.”

 Utilize Your Location

-“When the weather turns cold, cozy up in your favorite sweater or jacket and take photos close to home,” suggests Kat Braman, owner of Kat Braman.
-“From snuggling up on the couch with your sweetheart to strolling under holiday lights, winter is the perfect time to document your love where you spend the most time together,” she explains.
+“When the weather turns cold, cozy up in your favorite sweater or jacket and take photos close to home,” suggests Kat Braman.
+“From snuggling up on the couch with your sweetheart to strolling under holiday lights, winter is the perfect time to document your love where you spend the most time together,” Braman says.
 For this couple, some of New York City’s favored spots served as the perfect backdrop for their photos.

 Embrace Holiday Decor

-One of the most valuable aspects to shooting winter engagement photos is being able to indulge in your city’s holiday decor.
+One of the most valuable aspects of shooting winter engagement photos is being able to indulge in your city’s holiday decor.
 “Why not utilize the festive pieces around your environment and incorporate them into your session’s backdrop,” says Sara Wight, owner of Sara Wight Photography.
-For this wintery couple, a giant decorative wreath was the perfect focal point to their engagement photos.
+For this wintery couple, a giant decorative wreath was the perfect focal point for their engagement photos.

 Pile on the Layers

-“A lot of my couples are worried what to do with their hands,” says Britt, owner of BrittRene Photography, who says wearing layers not only provides warmth, but an unconventional prop.
+Be sure to bring extra layers and accessories along with you to provide warmth and even serve as an unconventional prop.
+“A lot of my couples are worried about what to do with their hands,” says Britt, owner of BrittRene Photography.
 “Play with a hat, scarf, or big cozy jacket when taking your photos,” she suggests.
-Not only will incorporating these into your photos create a playful prop, but will give you some extra hand placement options.
+Not only will incorporating these into your photos create a playful prop, but it will give you some extra hand placement options.

 Take Advantage of Crowd-Free Locations

-Melani Lust, owner of Melani Lust Photography, considers one of the most significant benefits to winter engagement photos is the lack of crowds.
-“Some of the best spots are empty, so this gives us a lot of wonderful options for scenery,” Lust says.
+Melani Lust, owner of Melani Lust Photography, points out that one of the most significant benefits to winter engagement photos is the lack of crowds.
+“Some of the best spots are empty, so this gives us a lot of wonderful options for scenery,” says Lust.
 “We can direct our couples with more movement because the odds are there won't be people in the background to avoid.”